Gibson Girl

-The Gibson Girl was the personification of the feminine ideal of physical attractiveness as portrayed by the pen-and-ink illustrations of artist Charles Dana Gibson during a 20-year period that spanned the late 19th and early 20th centuries in the United States.
-The artist saw his creation as representing the composite of "thousands of American girls".
+The Gibson Girl was the archetypal personification of the feminine ideal of physical attractiveness as portrayed by the pen-and-ink illustrations of artist Charles Dana Gibson during a 20-year period that spanned the late Gilded Age and Progressive Era in the United States, from around the 1890s to the 1920s.
+The character came to embody the concept of the New Woman and became iconic in the early 20th century.